richard-thiongo/MyMenu/README.md

 2. **Sign Up** — A restaurant owner registers by providing a restaurant name, location, password, and brand color.
 They must accept the Terms and Conditions and Privacy Policy before submitting.
 3. **Sign In** — Owners log in with their restaurant name and password.
 A "Remember Me" option saves credentials locally for faster future logins.
 4. **Dashboard** — After signing in, the owner reaches their private dashboard.
 They can:
+   - Receive and manage **Live Orders** (toggle ordering on/off, view incoming orders in real time, and confirm them)
    - Create and manage **categories** (e.g., Starters, Mains, Desserts)
    - Add **food items** (with images, prices, and descriptions) inside each category
    - Open a **Share / QR Code** modal from the header to get a shareable public link
    - Visit **Settings** to update their brand color (with live preview) or reset their password
    - Go to **Payments** to view their plan status and payment instructions
    - On mobile, navigate via a **bottom tab bar** (Menu, Billing, Settings) and log out from the header
 5. **Public Menu Page** — Anyone with the link (`/[restaurantName]`) can browse the menu.
 Categories are listed first; clicking a category shows its food items.
 The entire page is themed with the restaurant's chosen brand color.
+Customers can **place orders** directly from their device, track their order status via a rich real-time loading UI, and view their **daily order history** (persisted locally across refreshes).
 A **bottom tab navigation** is present on mobile for quick navigation.

 ### Pricing